whc105/Chatter/README.md

 3. As an user, I can send/view messages to rooms I have access to.
 4. As an user, I can send/view direct messages to other users.
 6. As an administrator, I can create keys for users to gain access to rooms.
-7. As an administrator, I can create/delete chatrooms.
+7. As an administrator, I can create chatrooms.

 ## Research Topics